-On September 13, 2018 we amended our Amended and Restated Certificate of Incorporation to effect a reverse stock split at a ratio 1-for-30 (the "Reverse Stock Split").
-The Reverse Stock Split was effective on September 13, 2018, and our shares of common stock commenced trading on Nasdaq on a post-Reverse Stock Split basis on September 14, 2018.
-We believe that the Reverse Stock Split will improve the price level of our common stock so that we are able to maintain compliance with the Nasdaq minimum bid price listing standard.
-However, the effect of the Reverse Stock Split upon the market price for our common stock cannot be predicted, and the history of similar reverse stock splits for companies in like circumstances is varied.
-The market price per share of our common stock after the Reverse Stock Split may not rise in proportion to the reduction in the number of shares of our common stock outstanding resulting from the Reverse Stock Split.
+Our Board of Directors has approved, and has recommended that our stockholders approve at our upcoming annual meeting of stockholders scheduled for August 30, 2018 (the "Annual Meeting") a reverse stock split at a ratio in the range of 1-for-5 to 1-for-30, the final ratio to be determined by the Board of Directors.
+We believe that the reverse stock split, if approved by our stockholders, would improve the price level of our common stock so that we are able to maintain compliance with the Nasdaq minimum bid price listing standard.
+However, the effect of the reverse stock split upon the market price for our common stock cannot be predicted, and the history of similar reverse stock splits for companies in like circumstances is varied.
+The market price per share of our common stock after the reverse stock split may not rise in proportion to the reduction in the number of shares of our common stock outstanding resulting from the reverse stock split.